ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

 What the Bureau of the Public Debt reports as its nominal interest payments
     - discounts Treasury bills
-    - add up the coupons on notes and bonds
+    - add up the coupons on notes and bonds.

 This number answers the question